Step 1: Download and Install

 Step 3: Adding Entries

-Now, before jumping right in and adding entries, you might want to review the basics of adding an entry.
+Before jumping right in and adding entries, you might want to review the basics of adding an entry.

 Step 4: Displaying your Directory

-This is accomplished by choosing the HTML tab in the upper right of your entry box.
+You accomplish this by choosing the HTML tab in the upper right of your entry box.

 [connections]